github-changelog-generator/github-changelog-generator/man/git-generate-changelog.md

    Run verbosely.
 Default is true

+   --configure-sections [HASH, STRING]

+   Define your own set of sections which overrides all default sections") do |v|

+   --add-sections [HASH, STRING]

+   Add new sections but keep the default sections"

    -v, --version

    Print version number

    -h, --help

    Displays Help

 ## EXAMPLES